I-Doctor/RTL_library_of_basic_hardware_units/verilog/fan/readme.md

 - reduce32.v: PSN with 32 input numbers and each is in FP32 format.

-- o1adder.v: A adder with one output port.
+- o1adder.v: A adder with one output port, used in PSN.
+The output port output ain or bin or ain+bin under the control of ctrl signal.

 - o2adder.v: A adder module with two output ports, used in FAN.
-The output ports are both A+B when the control signal is 0, or they are A, B respectively.
+The output ports are both ain+bin when the control signal is 1, or they are ain, bin respectively.

 - fp32adder.v: A common FP32 adder.